 Parental leave is the right for employees with 12 months’ service to take up to 18 weeks of unpaid leave to care for a child before the child’s 18th birthday.
 This is the minimum right permitted by law but can be enhanced.

-By default, leave must be taken in complete weeks and up to four weeks a year may be taken; advance notice of 21 days must be given.
-If the child is entitled to disability living allowance then the leave doesn't need to be taken in complete weeks.
+By default, leave must be taken in whole weeks and only up to 4 weeks a year may be taken per child.
+If the child is disabled the leave doesn't need to be taken in whole weeks.

 Employers may choose to enhance parental leave rights or can make certain changes to the default statutory scheme through workplace or collective agreements (eg by paying during leave or extending the right to employees with less than 12 months' service).

 A Parental leave policy which explains the process within your company can help ensure obligations are met and rights are upheld.